John Manzoni: Early life and education

-Manzoni studied civil engineering as an undergraduate and a Master's degree in petroleum engineering at Imperial College London.
+Manzoni studied civil engineering as an undergraduate and obtained a Master's degree in petroleum engineering at Imperial College London.
 He later studied for a Master's degree in management as a Sloan Fellow at Stanford University in 1994.
 He also has a Master of Business Administration degree.

 Business career

 Manzoni started to work for the oil and gas company BP in 1983.
 In 2000, he was a group vice president at the company.
-He was chief executive for refining and marketing at BP at the time of the Texas City Refinery explosion in 2005, in which 15 people were killed and 170 injured.
+He was chief executive for refining and marketing at BP at the time of the Texas City refinery explosion in 2005, in which 15 people were killed and 170 injured.
 An internal BP investigation cleared him of "serious neglect or intentional misconduct" but said he should have taken more steps to consider and mitigate the risks long before the disaster occurred, and criticised several aspects of his conduct.
-The company was fined $21m (£13m) for breaching safety rules.
+Costs of repairs and deferred production at Texas City amounted to over $1 billion.
+BP pled guilty to federal environmental crimes, for which it paid $50 million.
+The company also paid at least around $2.1 billion in civil settlements.
+Additionally, BP paid $84.6 million and $27 million in fines to the federal government on OSHA's and the EPA's request, respectively, and a $50 million fine to the government of Texas for environmental violations.
+The disaster is the world's most expensive refinery accident.

 In 2007, a month after the BP report was made public, Manzoni left BP to become the president and chief executive officer of Talisman Energy, an oil and gas exploration and production company.
 He replaced James Buckee, who had headed the company for 14 years.
 In his last year working at BP, Manzoni earned a salary of £758,000.
 During his time at Talisman the company focused on shale gas, selling a non-controlling stake in its North Sea business to Sinopec in July 2012.
 Manzoni resigned from Talisman and was replaced by Hal Kvisle in September 2012.
 In July 2015, the United States Environmental Protection Agency reported that it had fined Talisman Energy $62,457 for more than fifty health and safety violations at sites in Pennsylvania.